Table of Contents

 In the context of device ID, Web Crypto utilizes public-key cryptography to establish a unique and secure identity for each device.
 When a user first accesses a service, the browser generates a cryptographic key pair — a public key and a private key.
 The private key is securely stored within the browser’s dedicated storage (or in a hardware-backed secure storage, in the case of mobile applications), ensuring it never leaves the device.
 The public key is sent to the server and bound with the user’s account.

 This public-private key pair serves as a digital identifier for the device.
-When the user attempts to authenticate or perform sensitive operations, the server sends a cryptographic challenge — consisting of a random string of data — to the device.
-The device uses its private key to sign this challenge and returns the signed data to the server.
-The server then verifies the signature using the stored public key.
-If the signature is valid, it confirms that the request is indeed coming from the trusted device, providing a strong assurance of device identity.
+When the user attempts to authenticate or perform sensitive operations, the device uses its private key to sign the request, ensuring the authenticity of the events.
+The signed data is returned to the server for verification, confirming that the request originated from a trusted device.

 This method of device binding offers several advantages over traditional techniques.
 Since the private key never leaves the device and is never transmitted, it is inherently resistant to man-in-the-middle (MIM) attacks and other forms of interception.
 Additionally, because the identification relies on cryptographic signatures rather than device attributes, it is immune to spoofing and other common fingerprinting issues.
 This makes Web Crypto an ideal solution for secure, reliable device identification in modern web applications.